MohamedFarouk94/antixo/README.md

 - When someone wins/loses, the three squares light up
   - Green in regular mode (yay!)
   - Red in anti mode (oops!)
-- Blue X's, yellow O's, purple zeros
-- Dark theme because it's 2024
+- Dark theme because why not

 ## Performance